jericson/talavera/README.md

 ### Placement phase

-When each player has two cards, they must pick which color to keep.
-Place the cards so that they cover one corner of the order card to show which color of tile was placed.
+When you have two cards, you must decide which color tiles to keep.
+Tuck each card under one corner of the order card to show which color of tile was placed.
+Be sure to leave the corresponding tiles visible.

 > **Note**: Only the tiles of that color count toward your score.

+You may place both cards on the same color or different colors.
+You may also add tiles to a color you have already placed.
+You must add a card to a color represented by at least one tile on that card.

 Continue drafting and placing tiles until all the cards are gone and both players have covered all four orders.
 (Don't forget to swap who